 Our Analysis and Test Results

-Comfort is one of the Empire VR90's strong suits, in fact, it was the most comfortable shoe we tested.
-The glossy synthetic leather uppers look stiff but are quite supple and conform to your feet over the course of your first ride.
+Comfort is one of the Empire VR90's strong suits; in fact, it was the most comfortable shoe we tested.
+The glossy synthetic leather uppers look stiff but are quite supple and conform to your feet over the course of your first couple of rides.
 The Supernatural fit customizable footbeds allow you to choose between three sizes of arch support to dial in the fit to your liking.
 There is virtually no padding in this shoe, except the tongue, and around the upper ankle cuff and heel pocket, which keeps the shoe light and molded to your feet.
 This model offers little in the way of protection from rock or debris strikes, although a rubber rand and light reinforcement of the toe box offers some protection in that area.

 The shoes look reminiscent of a lace-up pair of soccer cleats, and we have to admit that we were skeptical of the lack of on-the-fly tension adjustment.
-We were surprised never to need to tighten this competitor mid-ride, even on three plus hour trail rides, a 90+ mile gravel race, or on a road/gravel century ride, you just tie them tight and put the laces under the elastic and you're ready to go.
-The Empire VR90 is ventilated with hundreds of small holes perforated in the uppers on both sides of the foot and the tongue and while it looks inadequate, we didn't find these shoes to be notably hot on the feet.
+We were surprised never to need to tighten them mid-ride, even on three-plus hour trail rides, a 90+ mile gravel race, or on a road/gravel century ride, you tie them tight and put the laces under the elastic and you're ready to go.
+They are ventilated with hundreds of small holes perforated in the uppers on both sides of the foot and the tongue and while it looks inadequate, we didn't find these shoes to be notably hot on the feet.
 The cleat mount area offers a range of adjustability in the sweet spot for most riders, although riders who like their cleats way back may be left wanting more(and would also be looking at different shoes anyway).

-Vibram rubber bonds to the Easton EC90 carbon sole with a tread design that features larger lugs under the heel and ball of the foot on either side of the cleat mount area with smaller lugs wrapping up under the toes and a strip of rubber under the mid-foot/arch area.
+Vibram rubber bonds to the Easton EC90 carbon sole of the Empire VR90 with a tread design that features larger lugs under the heel and ball of the foot on either side of the cleat mount area with smaller lugs wrapping up under the toes and a strip of rubber under the mid-foot/arch area.

 The rubber outsole isn't full coverage, and some of the carbon sole is visible and potentially vulnerable to damage if walking on rocks.
 That said, the Vibram rubber is very grippy and provides ample traction on all hard surfaces.
 The large lugs of the outsole also offer bite in soft and muddy conditions and are not prone to holding on to mud or other trail debris.
-The Empire VR90 has little flex in the toe, similar to that of the XC oriented Sidi Cape, and lost points for walkability accordingly, although the grippy rubber outsole still makes for a high level of confidence when the terrain forces you off the bike.
+The Empire VR90 has little flex in the toe, similar to that of the XC-oriented Sidi Trace 2, and lost points for walkability accordingly, although the grippy rubber outsole still makes for a high level of confidence when the terrain forces you off the bike.

 We have put the Empire VR90 through literally thousands of miles of riding, and they look almost the same as the day we pulled them out of the box.